-You can also create a manual backup before undertaking any complex configuration.
+You can also create a manual backup before undertaking any complex configuration changes or major updates.
 That way, you have a "restore point" in case of disaster.

 While there may be some issues of security when you save the database and content as a file (you could exclude certain tables, perhaps), the benefits of having a rollback in case of disaster are significant.

 The module also facilitates migration of the site.
 I just moved a complex site with Views, APK, CiviCRM etc., about 12,000 files.
 I moved the files, created a new database, edited settings.php and civicrm.settings.php for the new database, exported the database from the existing site and imported it in the new site's database with phpMyAdmin and VOILA - site moved! (sometimes I copy the files, make a default installation, enable the Backup & Migrate module, and import the database in the module interface - that works too).